Ecological Monitoring Program

 The Ecological Monitoring program is designed to give students an introduction to coral reef ecology and how to view the reef scientifically by assessing key biotic and abiotic reef components.
 The course teaches students how to use real world scientific sampling and reef survey techniques and certifies them to conduct their own surveys and report data back to the online database.
 Parameters assessed include fish and invertebrate abundance and biodiversity, substrate cover, coral taxonomy, coral diseases, coral bleaching, and more.
 This course is a prerequisite for many of the other courses offered by Conservation Diver

-- Understand various survey techniques used by reef managers to monitor coral reef ecosystems
+Learn various survey methods used by reef managers to monitor coral reef ecosystems.

-- Read and complete the chapter reviews for chapters 1-8 of the Ecological Monitoring Program Manual
+- Complete the e-Learning or read and complete chapter reviews for chapters 1-8 in the EMP manual

-- Perform all three surveys (invert., fish, and substrate) at least once
+- Perform all three surveys (at least once):

 - Perform a ‘full EMP’ at least once